elan-ev/ilias-opencast-plugin/README.md

    ```

 5. Commit and push your changes.
 The `build` and `deploy` jobs should run
-   automatically if the branch name starts with the prefix `apps/`.
+   automatically.
 You can verify and check the workflow state in the tab `Actions` on Github:
    https://github.com/opencast-ilias/ReviewApps/actions

 6. Once the `deploy` job is completed, the app should become available under